 - Anatomy and Physiology

 - Fitness Training and Programming for health, sport and well-being

 - Professional Development in the Sports industry

 - Sports Leadership

+The course is equivalent to one A Level.

 ENRICHMENT OPPORTUNITIES

-BTEC Sport students will be able to try arrange of practical activities and will be given the opportunity to coach and lead junior sports players.
+Sport students will be able to try a rrange of practical activities and will be given the opportunity to coach and lead junior sports players.

 WHY STUDY SPORT?

-BTEC Sport provides the perfect balance between theory and practice.
+Sport provides the perfect balance between theory and practice.
 The course allows you to experience a variety of roles in a wide range of sports and activities.
 Possible careers include: teaching, performance analyst, fitness centre management, coaching, sports psychology, physiotherapy, sports rehabilitation, nutrition, sports development officer, gym instructor or outdoor educational manager.